jkillingsworth/jkillingsworth.com/_posts/2019-11-14-hill-climbing-and-cost-functions.md

 The hill climbing algorithm used in my [previous post]({% post_url 2019-09-14-estimating-the-weights-of-biased-coins %}) is a stochastic hill climbing algorithm.
 It randomly chooses a small increment to one of the weights and then either accepts or rejects the move, depending on whether or not the adjustment brings the computed outcome closer to that of the target distribution.

 Instead of randomly picking a single move, we can consider the set of all possible moves and pick the one with the steepest ascent up the hill.
-To do this, we can increment each one of the weights in both the positive and negative direction.
+To do this, we can increment each one of the weights in both the positive and the negative direction.
 If there are three weights, there are six possible moves.
 We can compute the value of a cost function for each move and then choose the best one.
-This process can be repeated until the none of the possible moves offers and improvement to the value of the cost function associated with the previous estimate.
+This process can be repeated until none of the possible moves offers an improvement to the value of the cost function associated with the previous estimate.
 To illustrate, consider the following target distribution:

 {% chart fig-01-target-pmfunc.svg %}